 Access and Disability Services provides support services and reasonable accommodations to students who are deaf/hard of hearing, learning disabled, blind, visually impaired, have psychological disabilities, serious chronic illness or are physically disabled.
-Services include an orientation program, academic advising, counseling, academic accommodations and access to assistive technology.
-We also offer special sections of a number of classes specifically designed for students with disabilities.
+Services include academic accommodations and access to assistive technology.

 The Center for New Students and Orientation provides new students with the information they need to get started and be successful.

 Counseling Services supports currently enrolled students across three main areas: Career, Personal, and Educational Counseling.
 Services include short term support, referrals to appropriate on- or off-campus resources, crisis intervention, and wellness programming.

 One Million Degrees is a competitive scholarship program supporting low-income students to succeed academically, professionally and socially.
 OMD Scholars receive tutoring, professional development seminars, professional coaching and career-related activities.

 The Rita and John Canning Women’s Program provides grant-funded support services to individuals who meet low income guidelines and meet at least one of the following criteria: a single parent; a non-traditional career-seeker; a woman fleeing domestic (intimate partner) violence; or a woman with limited English skills pursuing coursework for English as a Second Language.